MicrosoftDocs/sdk-api/sdk-api-src/content/dvbsiparser/nf-dvbsiparser-iisdbdigitalcopycontroldescriptor-getcopycontrol.md

 ### -param pbMaximumBitrate [out]

-Receives the maximum trasmission rate for transport stream packets, in units of 250 kbps.
+Receives the maximum transmission rate for transport stream packets, in units of 250 kbps.

 ## -returns